EyeLevel-ai/groundx-community/README.md

 1. `system_prompt`, which functions as a system prompt defining application level guidance.
 Note, additional prompting is done to guide the model to use in-text citations.
 This prompt should guide the model in terms of application logic, not logic around in-text citations.
 1. `query`, the query which the model should answer, based on the chunks

-In-Text citation defaults to using `GPT-4o`, and expects an `OPENAI_API_KEY` to be defined as an environment variable.
+In-text citation defaults to using `GPT-4o`, and expects an `OPENAI_API_KEY` to be defined as an environment variable.
 If you wish to use OpenAI with GPT-4o, the following code will suffice:

 ```
 # Use default GPT-4o